kyleam/python-tutorial/src/file-io.rst

   ['person,weight', 'John,201', 'Sue,120', 'Paul,150', '']

 While this works fine,
-this is such a common operation that there is a builtin method for it.
+this is such a common operation that there is a built-in method for it.

 readlines